sheldoncooper321/shahmircooper_123/README.md

-Here is the text you should write in the `README.md` file for your **School Management System with AI** project:

----
 School Management System with AI

 This project is a comprehensive **School Management System** integrated with Artificial Intelligence to enhance administrative tasks and improve user experience.
 It offers features such as automated attendance, student and teacher management, fee tracking, and AI-driven analytics.